LogicalError/realtime-CSG-for-unity/README.md

 ---
 **Git (Requires having [git](https://git-scm.com/) installed)**

-* In the `Assets/` folder of your project, in the command line, use the git command `git clone https://github.com/LogicalError/realtime-CSG-for-unity.git RealtimeCSG`
+* In the `Assets/` or `Packages/` folder of your project, in the command line, use the git command `git clone https://github.com/LogicalError/realtime-CSG-for-unity.git RealtimeCSG`

 **Manual Download**

 * [Download this repo](https://github.com/LogicalError/realtime-CSG-for-unity/archive/refs/heads/master.zip)
-* Copy the folder in the downloaded zip to anywhere in your `Assets/` folder, or to the `Plugins/` folder.
+* Copy the folder in the downloaded zip to anywhere in your `Assets/` folder, or to the `Packages/` folder.
 * Rename the downloaded folder to `RealtimeCSG`

 **Unity Package Manager (UPM)**